forefireAPI/forefire/paper/paper.md

 In this configuration MesoNH launches ForeFire (FORTRAN Bindings) as an MPI enabled sub-process, a master process integrates the fire perimeter using surface fields from the atmospheric model and distributes fluxes fields to the atmosphic model.
 Coupled simulation can be run on a laptop at field scale to evaluate model ability on prescribed well instrumented experiments [@filippi2013], but also on more than 400 processors to perform faster than real-time high resolution simulation of fire induced winds on a large wildfire [@filippi2018], fire induces convection during an extreme wildfire event [@couto2024],[@campos2023] or even to estimate wildfire spotting (firebrands) with a resolved fire plume [@alonsopinar2025].

 While simulations in coupled mode can take significantly more time and generate much larger output files, they are designed to run efficiently on a supercomputing cluster with some specific routines to generate 3D output files through ForeFire.
-Python helper scripts available in the ForeFire repository convert these simulation outputs to VTK/VTU files, allowing three-dimensional rendering of fire-atmosphere variables in Open-Source [ParaView](https://www.paraview.org/) as shown in Figure 2.
+Python helper scripts available in the ForeFire repository convert these simulation outputs to VTK/VTU files, allowing three-dimensional rendering of fire-atmosphere variables in Open-Source [ParaView](https://www.paraview.org/) as shown in \autoref{fig:coupled}.

 ![Coupled simulation of the Pedrogao Grande wildfire [@couto2024], rendered in Paraview.
-On the ground, the burned area is in orange, while among atmospheric variables, downbursts are highlighted in red and pyrocu clouds in blue](coupled.jpg)
+On the ground, the burned area is in orange, while among atmospheric variables, downbursts are highlighted in red and pyrocu clouds in blue\label{fig:coupled}](coupled.jpg)

 # Acknowledgements
 This work has been supported by the Centre National de la Recherche Scientifique and French National Research Agency under grants **ANR-09-COSI-006-01 (IDEA)** and **ANR-16-CE04-0006 (FIRECASTER)**.
 The authors thank all contributors and collaborators who have assisted in the development and testing of the ForeFire software.